Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/raspbian-raspberrypi3-c-devicetwin.md

 	    includes some of these hardware requirements.
 -   [Setup your IoT hub][lnk-setup-iot-hub] Note: Make sure you create an IoT Hub which has enabled Device Management (Check "Enable Device Management")
 -   [Provision your device and get its credentials][lnk-manage-iot-hub]
--   [Set up Device Explorer with Twin][lnk-device-explorer-twin]
+-   [Set up Device Explorer with Twin][lnk-device-explorer-twin] or download it from [ here ](https://cdnx.azureedge.net/files/Device%20Explorer.zip)

 <a name="Step-2-PrepareDevice"></a>
 # Step 2: Prepare your Device

+Note: Skip next two steps if you already have an SD card with Raspbian OS image
--   Install the latest Raspbian operating system on your Raspberry Pi 2 by following the instructions in the [NOOBS setup guide](http://www.raspberrypi.org/help/noobs-setup/).
+-   Install the latest Raspbian operating system on your Raspberry Pi 3/2 by following the instructions in the [NOOBS setup guide](http://www.raspberrypi.org/help/noobs-setup/).
 -   When the installation process is complete, the Raspberry Pi configuration menu (raspi-config) loads.
 Here you are able to set the time and date for your region